dr. R.T. Rajan

 Moonshot

-Science and technology for Lunar surface missions
+Science, technology and Social solutions for Lunar missions

 Delft Sensor AI Lab